alistairjordan/DongleDebian/edl/README.md

 This directory contains the files required to create an EDL Deployment.

-Much like the bootloader directory, this is a "Done once" kinda thing, as all the devices require the same partitions, have the same amount of EMMC etc. Therefore the process would remain static accross builds.
+Much like the bootloader directory, this is a "done once" kinda thing, as all the devices require the same partitions, have the same amount of EMMC etc. Therefore the process would remain static accross builds.

 # IMPORTANT
-MAKE SURE YOU BACKUP BEFORE DEPLOYING.
-THE GPT is Guesswork based on my own device.
+*MAKE SURE YOU BACKUP BEFORE DEPLOYING.*
+THE GPT is guesswork based on my own device.

 ## Deployment Process